Maranoa River: Course and features

 The Warrego Highway crosses the river at Mitchell.

+History

+The river's name was recorded by explorer Thomas Mitchell on 13 May 1846 in his Journal of an expedition into the interior of tropical Australia.
+The name derives from two conversations between Mitchell and local Indigenous people.
+The name might be corruption of the Mandandanji words mara meaning duck, and ngoa meaning egg.

 The Neil Turner Weir was built on the river in 1984.
 It provides limited supplies for irrigation purposes.
 It also regulates streamflow and has recreational uses.

 Major flooding on the river occurred in 1990.

 Popular culture

 A number of Australian folksongs (such as Sandy Maranoa and The Maranoa Drovers) refer to this river.